What made you want to become an osteopath?

 You met your wife (Joanna Cram) when you were studying – could you have imagined back then you’d be working alongside her in a family business?

 We were great friends before we were a couple so it has always seemed the most natural thing to be working together.
-As a couple in the same profession the bond between us is very strong and we are able to help each other through anything.
-The fact that Jo’s folks were also osteopaths was great as they shared their enthusiasm and passion for Cram Osteopaths with us from the start.
+The fact that Joanna’s parents were also osteopaths was great as they shared their enthusiasm and passion for Cram Osteopaths with us from the start.

-How do you find working alongside the in-laws?!
+How did you find working alongside the in-laws?!